- November 4, 2021

 Early Retirement Incentive Plan In Lieu of RIFs

 - When faced with the need to reduce staffing levels, employers will sometime implement an early retirement incentive plan (ERIP) in lieu of an outright reduction in force (RIF) plan.
-If employees can be incentivized to retire voluntarily through an ERIP, it can be very beneficial for employer to pursue this strategy.
+If employees can be incentivized to retire voluntarily through an ERIP, it can be very beneficial for employers to pursue this strategy.
 In this case, eligible employees retain some control over the reduction in personnel and this can be viewed in a more positive light.
-This session will explore the need for employers to carefully thread various laws to avoid liability including, for example, the Older Workers Benefit Protection Act, the Age Discrimination in Employment Act, and other applicable laws and regulations.
+This session will explore the need for employers to carefully navigate various laws to avoid liability including, for example, the Older Workers Benefit Protection Act, the Age Discrimination in Employment Act, and other applicable laws and regulations.

 Speaker(s): Burke Warren partner Rachel Bossard